zycki-gif/zycki-gif/README.md

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=zycki-gif&show_icons=true&theme=synthwave)  [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=zycki-gif&layout=compact&theme=synthwave)](https://github.com/anuraghazra/github-readme-stats)

-👋 Olá, sou Juliano, Engenheiro de Dados na CI&T, com experiência em desenvolvimento full-stack e construção de pipelines de dados no ambiente Azure.
-Minha paixão pela tecnologia e pelos dados me levou a mergulhar fundo em ferramentas de big data como Apache Spark, Kafka e Hadoop.
-Atualmente, estou focado em aplicar minha expertise em nuvem, data streaming e programação na criação de soluções de análise de dados eficientes e escaláveis.
+👋 Hello, I'm Juliano, a Data Engineer at CI&T with experience in full-stack development and building data pipelines in the Azure environment.
+My passion for technology and data has led me to dive deep into big data tools like Apache Spark, Kafka, and Hadoop.
+Currently, I'm focused on applying my expertise in cloud, data streaming, and programming to create efficient and scalable data analysis solutions.

-🎓 Certificado IBM Data Engineering Professional e Microsoft Data Engineering Associate (DP-203), estou comprometido em aprimorar minhas habilidades e contribuir para projetos desafiadores na área de Engenharia de Dados.
-Adoro colaborar em equipes multidisciplinares e enfrentar desafios para criar soluções de dados de alto desempenho.
+🎓 Certified as an IBM Data Engineering Professional and Microsoft Data Engineering Associate (DP-203), I'm committed to enhancing my skills and contributing to challenging projects in the field of Data Engineering.
+I love collaborating with multidisciplinary teams and tackling challenges to create high-performance data solutions.

-🚀 Sempre em busca de aprender e compartilhar conhecimento, estou entusiasmado com as possibilidades que a interseção entre tecnologia e dados oferece.
-Vamos conectar e colaborar em projetos incríveis!
+🚀 Always eager to learn and share knowledge, I'm excited about the possibilities that the intersection of technology and data offers.
+Let's connect and collaborate on amazing projects!